econoalchemist/RoninDojo-Tanto/README.md

   <img src="assets/upgrade01.png">
   </p>

-As mentioned above, [this guide](https://bitcoinmagazine.com/guides/how-to-bitcoin-seed-backup-roninsteel) demonstrates the RoninSteel but here are a few pictures to give you an idea of what it is and how it works.
+Additionally, the Tanto includes the RoninSteel stainless steel seed phrase back up plate.
+Check out [this guide](https://bitcoinmagazine.com/guides/how-to-bitcoin-seed-backup-roninsteel) to see a demonstration of the RoninSteel.
+Here are a few highlights to give you an idea of what it is and how it works.

 Each RoninSteel kit includes the blank steel plate, multiple template stickers for the seed phrase and passphrase (one for each side of the plate).
 The characters can be marked with permanent marker first and then stamped with the included spring-loaded punch.